Should you Avoid Fats in Your Diet?

 Dietary fat is the most calorie dense macronutrient.

-However, it is important to know which fats are best.
-Some fats can play a role with weight gain and heart disease.
+However, not all fats are created equal.
+Some fats can cause weight gain and heart disease.Â

 The Difference Between Unsaturated and Saturated Fats